History of the Great Books Foundation

 The first Blended training courses—in person and asynchronous—are offered to teachers.
 Online training webinars of our advanced courses were quickly developed and delivered.

 The Foundation launches “Talking Service,” which extends Great Books discussions to veterans of the U.S. Armed Forces and their families, friends, and caregivers, and includes the publication of Standing Down: From Warrior to Civilian, a Great Books Foundation anthology of stories, poems, essays, along with first-hand accounts by veterans of Vietnam, Afghanistan, and Iraq.

-Great Books Plus, a digital platform for Junior Great Books, is launched.
+Great Books Plus, a digital platform for Junior Great Books, is launched with a new logo.

 In partnership with the Studs Terkel Radio Archive, the Foundation launches an audio-based high school curriculum focused on civil rights.